aw1n/needanerd/README.md

-Build and run in a docker container cd dockerfiles/ docker build --tag=needanerd-web . docker run -it -p 8888:8888 needanerd-web docker run -it -d --link nan-postgres -p 8888:8888 needanerd-web
+Build and run in a docker container cd dockerfiles/ docker build --tag=johnfosborneiii/needanerd-web .
+#docker run -it -p 8888:8888 needanerd-web
+docker run -it -d --name needanerd-web --link needanerd-db -p 8888:8888 johnfosborneiii/needanerd-web (if not using a container for storage)

 Verify the connection with:
 export PGPASSWORD='AuburnUniversity2016!'; psql -h localhost -p 5432 -U nerd -w nan_db